 Transactions in foreign currencies are translated to the respective functional currencies of controlled entities at the foreign exchange rate ruling at the date of the transaction.
 Monetary assets and liabilities denominated in foreign currencies at the reporting date are translated to the functional currency at the foreign exchange rate ruling at that date.
 Non-monetary assets and liabilities denominated in foreign currencies that are stated at historical cost are translated using the exchange rate at the date of the transaction.
-Non-monetary assets and liabilities denominated in foreign currencies that are stated at fair value are translated to the functional currency at the foreign exchange rates ruling at the date the fair value was determined.
+Non-monetary assets and liabilities denominated in foreign currencies that are stated at historical cost are translated at fair value are translated to the functional currency at the foreign exchange rate stated at fair value are translated to the functional currency at the foreign exchange rates ruling at the date the fair value was determined.